vintasoftware/django-zombodb/README.rst

 Running Tests
 -------------

 You need to have Elasticsearch and Postgres instances running on default ports.
-Then just:
+Then just do:

 ::